OrcaSlicer/OrcaSlicer_WIKI/print_settings/others/others_settings_skirt.md

 ## Minimum extrusion Length

 Minimum filament extrusion length in mm when printing the skirt.
 Zero means this feature is disabled.
 Using a non-zero value is useful if the printer is set up to print without a prime line.
 Final number of loops is not taken into account while arranging or validating objects distance.
 Increase loop number in such case.

 ## Distance

 Distance from skirt to brim or object.
 Increasing this distance can help avoid collisions with brims or supports, but will increase the footprint of the skirt and filament usage.

 ## Start point

-Start angle for the skirt relative to the object centre.
+Start angle for the skirt relative to the object center.
 0° is the right-most position (along the +X axis), angles increase counter-clockwise.
 Use this to control where the skirt begins to better align with part features or prime locations.

 ## Speed

 Printing speed for the skirt in mm/s.
 Set to 0 to use the default first-layer extrusion speed.
 Slower speeds give a more reliable prime; very fast skirt speeds may not adhere properly and come off, causing problems with the part.

 ## Height